randomwithnoname/AAA/README.md

 ## Introduction

-List of high quality Android apps tjat resppect user privacy and autonomy.
+List of high quality Android apps which respect user privacy and autonomy.
+For the GrapheneOS community.
 See [contributing page](CONTRIBUTING.md) to contribute.

 > App Name :heart: = Someone's Personal Favourite
 >